 But the actual PROCESS of handling car accidents cases is very similar across most firms (with one big exception: many large and small high volume firms do NOT ever file lawsuits).

-How Do Personal Injury Lawyers Get Your Case Settled?
+How Do Orlando Personal Injury Lawyers Get Your Case Settled?

-Once you have had an accident, we lawyers usually do not know your case value.
+Once you have had an accident, an Orlando car accident lawyer usually does not know your case value from the outset.
 Even if you have had extensive treatment, like an emergency surgery, we usually need to wait to see how you recovered from the surgery, and whether your injuries impact any other areas of your life, such as your ability to get back to work, and enjoy other activities, like hobbies, exercise, events with family, and that sort of thing.

 Once you have finished most of your medical treatment, we next must decide whether to file a lawsuit, or settle your case without one.